Thing (assembly): British Isles

-As a part of the Germanic world, thing sites were also found in the British Isles.
 In England, there is Thingwall on the Wirral.
 In the Yorkshire and former Danelaw areas of England, wapentakes—another name for the same institution—were used in public records.
-Several places ending in the -by ('village') place name suffix originally possessed their own laws, by-laws, and jurisdiction subject to the wapentake in which they served, which often extended over a surrounding ground called a thorpe ("hamlet").
-If there was a riding surrounding the wapentake, the wapentake would merely be a local assembly coordinating the power of the riding.
-In Scandinavian York's case, it would be under the king's command at what is now King's Square in York.
+Several places ending in the -by "village" place name suffix originally possessed their laws, by-laws, and jurisdiction subject to the wapentake in which they served, which often extended over a surrounding ground called a thorpe "hamlet".
+If there were a riding surrounding the wapentake, the wapentake would merely be a local assembly coordinating the power of the riding.
+In Scandinavian York's case, it would be under the king's command at what is now King's Square, York.